-Energy 4 Impact is a UK-registered non-profit organization which seeks to reduce poverty through accelerated access to energy.
-We focus exclusively on off-grid energy businesses, including mini-grids.
-Supported by a head office in London, most of Energy 4 Impact’s staff are based in our offices in Africa, including Kenya, Tanzania, Uganda, Rwanda and Senegal.
-In September 2021, Energy 4 Impact merged with Mercy Corps to expand our impact and scale by integrating our expertise across Mercy Corps’ operations in new contexts and geographies.
+Energy 4 Impact is a UK-registered non-profit organisation which seeks to reduce poverty through accelerated access to energy.
+It does so by focusing on off-grid energy businesses, including mini-grids.
+Supported by a head office in London, most of Energy 4 Impact’s staff are based in regonal offices in Africa, including Kenya, Tanzania, Uganda, Rwanda, Senegal and Benin.
+In September 2021, Energy 4 Impact merged with Mercy Corps to expand its impact and scale by integrating its expertise across Mercy Corps’ operations in new contexts and geographies.

 Energy 4 Impact has operated in Africa for the past 12 years, and has worked with over 100 mini-grid clients.
 These include private and community-owned developers and operators of village mini-grids, small independent power producers and micro-utilities, government institutions such as rural electrification authorities and electricity regulators, and development agencies and financing institutions.

 Energy 4 Impact provides advice to developers on all stages of the mini-grid life cycle, including business and financial modelling, site selection, feasibility studies, community engagement, demand assessment, technical system design, capital raising, equipment procurement, construction, commissioning, and operation and maintenance.
-We help mini-grid operators to grow demand and offer business, technical and financial mentorship services in the field to small productive users of mini-grids.
-We pilot new mini-grid business models, conduct feasibility studies on financial support schemes, and manage grant programmes.
+Energy 4 Impact helps mini-grid operators to grow demand and offer business, technical and financial mentorship services in the field to small productive users of mini-grids.
+It also pilots new mini-grid business models, conduct feasibility studies on financial support schemes, and manage grant programmes.

-We deliver results.
-We have supported the growth of 4000 businesses, resulting in 18 million people gaining better access to energy, 15,400 jobs, and 13.4 million tonnes of CO2 being abated.
-The capital raised by those businesses with our support amounted to $160 million.
+Energy 4 Impact deliver results.
+It has supported the growth of 4000 businesses, resulting in 18 million people gaining better access to energy, 15,400 jobs, and 13.4 million tonnes of CO2 being abated.
+The capital raised by those businesses with its support amounted to $160 million.

-For more information about Energy 4 Impact please refer to our website www.energy4impact.org.
+For more information about Energy 4 Impact please refer to www.energy4impact.org.

 Inensus offers a wide range of mini-grid consultancy services.
-We provide project development services and business advice to mini-grid developers and operators across the developing world so they can become profitable businesses.
-We develop mini-grid policy and regulatory frameworks for governments in Africa and Asia that are designed to attract private capital, while at the same time protecting the interests of private investors and electricity customers.
-We help governments and public funding agencies to structure mini-grid grant programmes, including public-private partnerships and tenders, which are adapted to local conditions but meet the needs of private investors in terms of project viability and allocation of risk.
-Finally, we offer technical due diligence and commissioning services to mini-grids to help minimise the risk of technical failure, to ensure the chosen technology meets its intended purpose, and to avoid economic losses.
+It provides project development services and business advice to mini-grid developers and operators across the developing world so they can become profitable businesses.
+It develops mini-grid policy and regulatory frameworks for governments in Africa and Asia that are designed to attract private capital, while at the same time protecting the interests of private investors and electricity customers.
+Inensus helps governments and public funding agencies to structure mini-grid grant programmes, including public-private partnerships and tenders, which are adapted to local conditions but meet the needs of private investors in terms of project viability and allocation of risk.
+Finally, Inensus offers technical due diligence and commissioning services to mini-grids to help minimise the risk of technical failure, to ensure the chosen technology meets its intended purpose, and to avoid economic losses.